isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [Pro.bounds: Bounds safety](#SS-bounds)
 * [Pro.lifetime: Lifetime safety](#SS-lifetime)

-In the future, we expect to define many more profiles and add morechecks to existing profiles.
+In the future, we expect to define many more profiles and add more checks to existing profiles.
 Candidates include:

 * narrowing arithmetic promotions/conversions (likely part of a separate safe-arithmetic profile)